 - If you have no backup for a given VHost, you will need to delete the VHost, which devirtualizes the instance, and recreate it later (make note of Data and Log paths, port number, etc. before removing)

-- Follow the Microsoft procedure for renaming the server from OldName to NewName
+- Follow the OS manufacturer's procedure for renaming the server from OldName to NewName

-- Follow the Microsoft procedure for renaming a stand-alone instance for each instance on the server: https://msdn.microsoft.com/en-us/library/ms143799.aspx– this is independent from any DH2i configuration, and is Microsoft SQL Server specific.
+- Follow the OS manufacturer's procedure for renaming a stand-alone instance for each instance on the server: https://msdn.microsoft.com/en-us/library/ms143799.aspx– this is independent from any DH2i configuration, and is Microsoft SQL Server specific.
 Please make sure you select the procedure for your instance versions

-- Once the rename is complete, add the NewName node just as if you were adding a new node to Cluster Member Management
+- Once the rename is complete, add the NewName node just as if you were adding a new node to Cluster Membership

 - Add the NewName node back to any VHosts in which it should be a member